 What was most challenging about that ______ for you?

 What is one thing you did well last week?
 What is one thing you struggled with?

 How do you learn best?
 For example, if I were teaching you how to dance would you want me to show you, do it with you, or explain it to you?
 Your answer is a clue to your learning style...visual learner, kinesthetic learner, auditory learner.

-For more college readiness tips and advice check out my book, Sharing the Transition to College: Words of Advice for Diverse Learners and Their Families.
-Hint, hint: the book makes a great graduation gift!
+For more college readiness tips and advice check out my workbook, Sharing the Transition to College Workbook.
+Hint: the book makes a great graduation gift!